Buying Vs Hiring a Musical Instrument

 But, is it?
 Until you start learning you don’t know how much time you will have, and how easy you are going to find to practice independently to get to the competence level you have dreamed of.

 By purchasing an instrument, you have made a proper monetary commitment, and this could spur you on to make a proper go of it.
 It is also yours – your own instrument that is yours to cherish and care for.
 Instruments are potentially investments too.
-They hold their value and over time if cared for can increase in value.
+Many hold their value and over time if cared for can increase in value.

 The only real downside in purchasing is getting some good knowledge about what your options are for purchase.
 There is little point in buying a sub-standard instrument that isn’t easy to play and won’t see you through a decent amount of time.
 You get what you pay for and badly manufactured, cheap instruments just aren’t worth the effort at all.
 If you see a clarinet outfit for £60 you can guarantee that it will be difficult to play, the keys won’t be aligned properly, and you will come across a whole host of problems very quickly.
 If you are teaching yourself, or have a teacher that isn’t good on their instrument knowledge you will quickly become dis-heartened and probably give up.

 By hiring, you take away the pressure of putting a dent in your wallet.
 If you don’t like it, you can simply return the instrument, and nothing lost (or relatively little).
-You can also opt for a rental company that offer a purchase option and thereby not losing the rental outlay you have put in if you subsequently purchase the instrument.
+You can also opt for a company that offer a purchase option and thereby not losing the outlay you have put in if you subsequently purchase the instrument.

 Hiring also makes it easy if the instrument goes wrong.
-It isn’t your instrument, so the onus is on the rental company to ensure you have an instrument fit for purpose.
+It isn’t your instrument, so the onus is on the company to ensure you have an instrument fit for purpose.

 What Happens If I Don’t Enjoy It & Want to Give Up?